JoK3rLeE/Asus-S510UQ-BQ178T/README.md

     3.Bluetooth (Only for Dw1650 wifi card replacement users)

     Kext installation guide:
-    1. Install all the kext inside the folfer "EFI/CLOVER/kexts/Other" to L/E
+    1. Install all the kext from "EFI/CLOVER/kexts/Other" to L/E
     2. Rebuild KextCache and fix permission
     3. Reboot and done.